dy/audio-lab/readme.md

 ## Create plugin

-Audio-lab is just a GUI constructor for underlying mechanism of connected sound nodes, representing a sound graph.
-Sound graph can be rendered regardless of audio-lab.
+Audio-lab is a GUI wrapper for underlying mechanism of connected sound nodes, representing a sound graph.
+In that, sound graph can be viewed and rendered as a plain code, regardless of audio-lab.

 Each node in sound graph is represented by a stream instance, able to handle PCM.
 So basically it is enought to create a Readable or Transform stream and register it in audio-lab.